Foreign Interests in Sponsored Programs

 - Collaborations with investigators at a foreign site anticipated to result in co-authorship

 - Use of facilities or instrumentation at a foreign site; or receipt of financial support or resources from a foreign entity

 Activity conducted within the U.S. that involves non-U.S. resource support is NOT considered a “foreign component” such as:

 - A visiting scholar working in a U.S. lab/site on the NIH project

-- Income from seminars, lectures, or teaching engagements sponsored by the University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education; or
+- Income from seminars, lectures, or teaching engagements sponsored by a University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education; or

-- Income from service on advisory committees or review panels for the University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education.
+- Income from service on advisory committees or review panels for a University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education.

 NIH has reminded the research community that these exclusions are limited to U.S. Institutions of higher education or a federal, state, or local government agency within the U.S. Therefore, all financial interests, including those received for the activities excluded in the U.S., must be disclosed if they are from a foreign institution of higher education or the government of another country.